Registration and Logistics

 - When is the application deadline?

 Applications will be accepted until the camp is full and will be considered on a rolling basis.
-We have limited space so we recommend that you submit an application as soon as possible.
-We receive applications from many more qualified applicants than we can admit.
+We sometimes receive applications from more qualified applicants than we can admit especially as the camp fills.
 Once admitted, campers will receive instructions for completing online registration.
 When the camp is full, registration will close.

 - What is the refund and cancellation policy?

-Full refunds will be issued before June 1.
-From June 2 to June 9, there will be a 50% refund.
-After June 9, no refunds will be offered.
+Full refunds will be issued before June 18.
+After June 18, no refunds will be offered.